stuartsierra/component/README.md

 ## Dependencies and Compatibility

+Version 0.3.0 of 'Component' requires Clojure or ClojureScript version 1.7.0 or later.

-I have successfully tested 'Component' with Clojure versions 1.4.0, 1.5.1, and 1.6.0.
+Version 0.2.3 of 'Component' is compatible with Clojure versions 1.4.0 and higher.

-'Component' uses my [dependency] library.
+'Component' requires my [dependency] library

 [dependency]: https://github.com/stuartsierra/dependency

-### API Stability

-I will make an effort not to break backwards compability between releases at the same 0.N version, e.g. 0.2.1 and 0.2.2.

-Expect to find breaking changes between releases at different 0.N versions, e.g. 0.3.0 and 0.4.0.